AbimbolaBukola/Lita_class_Documentation/README.md

 ### Exploratory Data Analysis

 EDA involved exploring of the Data to answer some questions about the Data such as:
+- What is the Attrition Count by Department?
-- What is the Total Sales by product , Region and Month
+- What is the Total Number of Current Employees?
-- What is the Average Sales per product and total revenue by Region
+- What is the Attrition rate?
-- What is the Highest-selling Product by total sales value
+- What is the Average Age of Employees?
+- The total number of Employee?
+- Total Number of Attrition count?
-- What is the total revenue per product
+- What is Attrition count by the Education field?
+- The Sum of Attrition count by Gender?
 ### Data Analysis
 ---
 ---SQL